-We then compute $U_{\text{in}}/C_{\text{sound,L}}$ using values of the temperature-dependent properties in Eq. \eqref{eq:Uin/Csound final} from \cite{aminian2022ideal,widiatmo2001equations,rausch2015density}, {see Supplementary Material \cite{supplemental}}.
-The fitting parameter $\lambda$ is taken to be $2.1$ as obtained by fitting the experimental $h_0$ data (not shown here).
-Replotting the rescaled maximum impact pressure at the disk center from Fig. \ref{fig:fig3} against the computed $U_{\text{in}}/C_{\text{sound,L}}$ gives a decent collapse of data as shown in Fig. \ref{fig:fig5}, suggesting that this simple model predicts the dependence of the vapor condensation in the pocket on the impact velocity and ambient temperature during boiling liquid impact.
-In addition this confirms that the condensation-induced collapse of the vapor pocket is responsible for the very high impact pressures exerted on the impacting surface.
+We then compute $U_{\text{sp}}/C_{\text{sound,L}}$ using values of the temperature-dependent properties in Eq. \eqref{eq:Uin/Csound final} from \cite{aminian2022ideal,widiatmo2001equations,rausch2015density}, see Supplementary Material \cite{supplemental}.
+The fitting parameter $\lambda$ is taken to be $2.1$ as obtained by fitting the experimentally measured $h_0$ (not shown here, but see \cite{fan2025disk}).
+Replotting the rescaled maximum impact pressure at the disk center from Fig. \ref{fig:fig3} against the computed $U_{\text{sp}}/C_{\text{sound,L}}$ gives a decent collapse of data as shown in Fig. \ref{fig:fig5}, suggesting that this simple model predicts the dependence of the vapor condensation in the pocket on the impact velocity and ambient temperature during boiling liquid impact.
+In addition, this confirms that the condensation-induced collapse of the vapor pocket is responsible for the very high impact pressures exerted on the impacting surface.

-The mechanism by which condensation creates the anomalously high maximum central impact pressures is the following: When phase change does not play a role, the solid-liquid impact is cushioned by the (relatively slow) compression of the gas/vapor pocket.
-If the vapor condenses sufficiently fast, the liquid reaches the solid liquid interface unbraked, resulting in a large and sudden impact pressure peak.
+The mechanism by which condensation creates the anomalously high maximum central impact pressures is the following: When phase change does not play a dominant role, the solid-liquid impact is cushioned by the (relatively slow) pressurization of the vapor pocket.
+If the vapor condenses sufficiently fast, the liquid reaches the solid interface unbraked, resulting in a large and sudden impact pressure peak.

 In summary, we experimentally observed anomalously high impact pressures during impact of a disk onto a boiling liquid, exceeding expected values by more than an order of magnitude.
 These high pressures are observed to coincide with a rapid collapse of the vapor pocket entrapped below the disk, and found to occur for low equilibrium vapor densities and high impact velocities.
 We constructed a scaling model accounting for our findings that provides quantitative insight in the material parameter values for which anomalous behaviour may occur.
 Most notably, our experiments show that phase change occurring during impact under thermal equilibrium conditions may lead to qualitatively different physics compared to that encountered during impact experiments in non-condensable gases such as air.
 Clearly, vapor condensation during boiling liquid impact is detrimental to the effectiveness of gas cushioning and may lead to unexpectedly high local impact pressure on the solid surface upon impact.
 Therefore, it is imperative to account for phase change during boiling liquid impact while designing a containment system for cryogenic fuels to ensure the safety and integrity of the tank. \\